wuqui/teximg/README.md

 # Requirements and configuration

+- `pdf2svg` is required
+- install this filter using: `quarto add wuqui/teximg`
-- pdf2svg
+- activate it using

+    ```yml
+    filters:
+      treesclean
+    ```

-- Use a preamble.sty file in your quarto folder to specify your LaTeX requirements.
+- if you have any LaTeX requirements, add them to a `preamble.sty` file in your quarto folder

 # Example